cloudflare/cloudflare-docs/content/1.1.1.1/setup/_index.md

 <summary>Block malware and adult content</summary>
 <div>

-Use the following DNS resolvers to block malware and adult content.
+Use the following DNS resolvers to block malware and adult content:

 * `1.1.1.3`
 * `1.0.0.3`